HarHarLinks/matrix-webhook-receiver/README.md

 The bridge can receive messages in a certain format, which is nice if the notifying app can be configured.
 Often it cannot.

 This is where MWR comes in:
-It can receive any (JSON) content, optionally reformat it nicely with (customizable!), and forward it to the webhooks bridge which will post it to a room for you.
+It can receive any (JSON) content, optionally reformat it nicely (customizable!), and forward it to the webhooks bridge which will post it to a room for you.
 If you are running any software service, chances are it can notify you via webhooks!

 ![example screenshot](examples/github_screenshot.jpg)